Genesis 6:1-22

 Intro.

-In chapter 5 we saw the godly line of Seth and how at that time they “began to call on the name of the Lord.”
-By the time of Noah these two groups of people began to commingle with the results of the ungodly impacting society at the expense of the godly line.
+In chapter 5 we saw the Godly line of Seth and how at that time they “began to call on the name of the Lord.”
+By the time of Noah these two groups of people began to co-mingle with the results of the ungodly impacting society at the expense of the godly line.
 The result was predictable “moral decay” upon society.
 We shall see what led up to this moral decay, how we can avoid it and what God does about it.

 Vs. 1-7 Broken lives, broken heart